-- The Moot consists of the preparation of a memorandum for claimant, a memorandum 5. for respondent and the oral hearings.
+- 5. The Moot consists of the preparation of a memorandum for claimant, a memorandum for respondent and the oral hearings.
 Teams are expected to participate in all parts of the Moot to receive a certificate of participation. - 6.
 Venue.
-Due to the exceptional circumstances of the COVID-19 pandemic, the oral hearings will be held remotely and NOT as hearings in-person in Vienna.
-The general rounds will take place on Saturday through Tuesday, 27-30 March 2021 (Vienna time).
-The elimination rounds will take place on Wednesday and Thursday, 31 March - 1 April 2021 culminating with the final round on Thursday, 1 April 2021.
+The oral hearings will be held in Vienna, Austria, at the Faculty of Law (Juridicum) of the University of Vienna, at additional Faculty Buildings of the University of Vienna and at the offices of nearby law firms.
+The general rounds will take place on Saturday through Tuesday, 1-4 April 2023 (Vienna time).
+The elimination rounds will take place on Tuesday evening to Thursday, 4-6 April 2023 culminating with the final round on Thursday, 6 April 2023. - 7.
+Language.
+The Moot will be conducted in English.